Leo4815162342/proxied-fetch/readme.md

 `Failed to load http://your-end-point.com: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'https://different-domain.com' is therefore not allowed access.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.`

-Struggle no more, and make CORS free requests to any page/endpoint from any domain with `Proxied Fetch` package.
+Struggle no more, and make CORS-free requests to any page/endpoint from any domain with `Proxied Fetch` package.

-### Installation
+### Install

 ```bash